 Can I export beat grids or cue points to Serato?

 At the moment, DJ.Studio does not have an export option to export beat grids or hot cues to Serato.
-We have to build that for every software tool separately because there is no universal way how to store beat grids in audio files.
+We have to build that for every software tool separately because there is no universal way to store beat grids in audio files.
 DJ.Studio already supports exporting Beat grids to Ableton and rekordbox.
-We are in the process of also buidling the export of beat grids to Serato.
+We are in the process of also building the export of beat grids to Serato.

 What should I do if DJ.Studio can't find the Serato library folder?